Filajabob/tech-fish/README.md

 TechFish requires a minimum of Python 3.10 (as determined by [Vermin](https://github.com/netromdk/vermin)) on your machine.
 TechFish has been tested on Windows 10 only.

-Optionally, having Git on your computer would be a massive help.

 ### Getting TechFish onto your computer

-#### Using Git

-1. On your command line, run `git clone https://github.com/Filajabob/tech-fish`
-2. Navigate to the cloned repository.

-#### Download ZIP

-1. On the main GitHub page, click Code > Download ZIP.
+1. On the main GitHub project page, navigate to Releases > (Latest) > Assets> Source Code
-2. Navigate to the downloaded ZIP.
+2. Navigate to the downloaded ZIP / TAR.
-3. Extract the ZIP folder.
+3. Extract the folder.

 ### Python requirements

-Because I'm such a cool guy, simply navigate to the directory, and run `pip install -r requirements.txt`
+Because I'm such a cool guy, simply navigate to the directory in the command line, and run `pip install -r requirements.txt`

 ### And...